SciDataContainer/SciDataContainer/README.md

 There are no restrictions regarding data formats, but items should be represented as Python dictionaries and stored as JSON files in the ZIP package, if possible.
 This allows to inspect, use and even create data container files with the tools provided by the operating system without any special software.
 However, this container class makes these tasks much more convenient.
 Data *Attributes* are keys of JSON mappings.

 Just two items `content.json` and `meta.json` are required and must be located in the root part of the container.
-All data payload and parameter data should be stored in an optional set of suggested parts.
+The optional root item `license.txt` may be used to store the license text for the dataset in theis container.
+The data payload and parameter data should be stored in an optional set of suggested parts as explained below.

 ## Container Parameters